The ways silent struct copies are made

 pop

-IncrementAge mutates V_2.
-The element inside the list is never touched.
-When the “Modified Age” WriteLine call then fetches list[0] again, it gets yet another fresh copy of the original unchanged element and prints 5.
+IncrementAge mutates V_2, and the element in the list is never touched.
+When the next WriteLine fetches list[0] again, it gets yet another fresh copy of the unchanged element, and prints 5.

-For the array case, the compiler emits a different instruction ldelema, load element address, which pushes a managed pointer directly into the array’s heap storage.
+An array is different.
+Indexing it emits ldelema (load element address), which pushes a pointer straight into the array’s heap storage.

 1